Individuals – Additional Info

 For SADC volunteers, flights to Polokwane airport are also recommended.
 However, flights from main centres to Lanseria airport in Johannesburg are also possible, with a six-hour land transfer to the Botswana border.
 This travel option is most suited to those travelling in small groups so the cost of the land transfer can be shared.
 More information on travel options can be discussed when booking.

-Wild at Tuli will collect participants from the Botswana border in their game-drive vehicles for the remaining journey to the camp.
+The Botswana Team will collect participants from the border in their game-drive vehicles for the remaining journey to the camp.

 All participants will require a passport that is valid for at least six months from date of entry.
 Any volunteer under the age of 18 will require an Unabridged Birth Certificate and Parent Consent Form.
 Y4C will provide assistance with the required documentation.
 Those with a foreign passport will also need to investigate visa requirements.